-The Planning Report is interested in—and shares this first-hand account—uncovering the failures in policy and governance that enabled and incentivized these crimes in its pursuit of housing density at any cost.
+The Planning Report is interested in—and shares this first-hand account—uncovering the failures in policy and governance that enabled and incentivized violent federal crimes in pursuit of housing density at any cost.

 As the Los Angeles City Planning Department continues its process of updating and releasing community and citywide zoning codes, Con Howe, former Los Angeles Director of City Planning from 1992 to 2005, provides TPR with an optimistic and rather bullish take on the current state of land use and urban planning.